-8-Year-Old Girl Learns To Cut Hair At Junior Barber Academy
+7-Year-Old Barber Offers Free Haircuts To Neighborhood Kids

 Follow CBSPHILLY Facebook | Twitter

-PHILADELPHIA (CBS) – Before starting the second grade eight-year-old Neijae Graham-Henries learned to cut hair.
+PHILADELPHIA (CBS) – Before starting the second grade, 7-year-old Neijae Graham-Henries learned to cut hair.

-“The whole process is to finish it and do it really good and to like style it good,” said Neijae.
+“The whole process is to finish it and do it really good and to, like, style it good,” said Neijae.

 Her interest sparked after tagging along with her older brother at the Junior Barber Academy in North Philadelphia to learn about training.